 The Nectar mattress generally has an edge price-wise when compared to the Casper.
-For either mattress, you are likely to find promotions or coupons that can decrease your final price by $50 or more.
-Bigger promotions are more commonly offered by Nectar than Casper.
 The price for the Nectar mattress also comes with a sleep trial of a full year as well as a lifetime warranty, both of which far exceed the standards for the industry.
 While these two mattresses are close in price, there is some additional value to be had with the Nectar.

 Casper Mattress vs. Nectar Mattress – Which One Should You Buy?

 Now that you’ve got the low-down on these two mattresses, it’s time to think about which one is actually the right fit for you.
 This section offers some simple tips that may help you decide between these two excellent options.

 - Put faith the market leader: Casper was one of the first companies to really break through in selling mattresses online and directly to customers.
 They have a large and loyal following and a longer track record than Nectar.
 If you put faith in Casper being the market leader for a reason, then it makes sense to choose it over the Nectar mattress.